julienlargetpiet/dmenu_all/README.md

 # all_media
-Bash script to manage your files, run application, run custom scripts and run custom dmenu scripts
+Bash script to manage your files, run application, run custom scripts... in dmenu or rofi.

 ## Requirements

-        - betterlockscreen
+        - betterlockscreen (optional)

 ## Install